Phone: 0161 214 1500

 - Environment Agency v Jagger EWCA Crim 348 2015 WL 997446.
 Successful appeal against conviction in ground-breaking environmental waste trial.
 See the news story.
 See the full judgment.

 David sits as an Assistant Coroner undertaking investigations and inquests both with and without juries.
+These are often complex proceedings with several interested persons addressing hospital, medical or care related deaths.

 Each inquest is unique, e.g. a police officer initially arrested on suspicion of murder and a paramedic accused of negligently causing the death of a toddler.
 He recently advocated in a number of inquests dealing with lack of capacity [Deprivation of Liberty Safeguards] where the elderly were subjected to violence from other patients and, in the criminal courts, violence from carers.